drtchops/Archipelago/worlds/astalon/docs/en_Astalon.md

 - There are multiple connections between Mechanism and Hall of the Phantoms
 - If you have Blood Chalice you can damage boost through some obstacles
 - If you have Icarus Emblem or Talaria Boots you can clear some gaps you otherwise couldn't
-- Kyuli's shiring ray attack and Bram's whiplash upgrade can activate Algus's crystal switches
+- Kyuli's Shining Ray, Bram's Whiplash upgrade, and Zeek's Magic Block can activate Algus's crystal switches
 - Banish Spell and the Arcanist upgrade makes Algus's attacks larger, allowing you to hit otherwise inaccessible crystals
+- Algus's Meteor Rain and Zeek's Magic Block can kill ghosts without Banish Spell
 - Zeek can get blocks stuck in walls, providing extra height
 - Athena's Bell is logically required to fight the final boss on easy difficulty